manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 This document presents how mobility management is handled in Hybrid-ICN {{?I-D.muscariello-intarea-hicn}}.
 The objective of the document is to present how end-points mobility is managed in two main cases: the end-point sends data (data producer ) or the end-point receive data (data consumer).
-These two cases are taken into account entirely to provide anchorless mobility management.
+These two cases are taken into account entirely to provide anchorless mobility management in hICN.

 --- middle